sbarisic/Fishmachine/README.md

 - On start, the CTilde compiler compiles Fishmachine/data/FishAsm.c to ct.asm.
 - The assembler links it to bytecode.bin and the VM jumps to kmain.
 - The graphics window shows output.
 Typing sends characters via Int2_KeyboardChar.
-- The sample echoes input lines as ìYou typed: <line>î.
+- The sample echoes input lines as ‚ÄúYou typed: <line>‚Äù.
 Backspace is handled.

 ## Editing the program
 - Edit Fishmachine/data/FishAsm.c (C-like syntax).
 Example snippets used: